 In short, this is a world-building exercise for a spaceship large enough to warrant some serious world-building effort.
 Part 1 discussed the general setting, the generation ship itself.
 Part 2 (this entry) details the situation in which the Daedalus Seven finds itself after an extraordinarily long voyage.
 Specific world-building exercises will be detailed.
 Part 3 will leverage the world-building to develop feasible plotlines.
 It will also provide some additional background on megastructures and useful references, including SF works that have prominently featured generation ships.

-If you have not read Part 1 (or viewed the podcast when it’s available), then please read Part 1 before continuing.
+If you have not read Part 1 (or viewed the podcast), then please read Part 1 before continuing.

 The Longest Voyage